 Cone Shuffle Sprint With Resistance Band

-In football, the ability to transition in and out of your break is very important.
+In football, transitioning in and out of your break is essential.
 The cone shuffle sprint drill will help teach your body to constantly keep your feet moving and accelerate quickly out of your break.

 Perform shuffling around the cone as quickly as possible.